Profile information

 Spanish: Fluent

 Accommodations are rustic but scenic.
-Outdoor bug-tent (with comfy mattress).
+We have a little guest hut with no water or electricity, or an outdoor bug-tent (with a comfy mattress).
 Outhouse and solar shower.
-Electricity is somewhat limited.
+Electricity is somewhat limited throughout the homestead.
 We will cook a big tasty lunch and dinner and will provide breakfast fixings.
 There is no grocery store on the island so please let us know about dietary restrictions well ahead of time.
 We eat well here - lots from the garden and largely vegetarian though sometimes we hunt and eat local meat.

 What else ...